thejoshwolfe/yauzl/README.md

 [open an issue against yauzl](https://github.com/thejoshwolfe/yauzl/issues/new) requesting that this function be properly supported again.

-This function only remains exported in order to maintain compatibility with older version of yauzl.
+This function only remains exported in order to maintain compatibility with older versions of yauzl.
 It will be removed in yauzl 4.0.0 unless someone asks for it to remain supported.

 ### getFileNameLowLevel(generalPurposeBitFlag, fileNameBuffer, extraFields, strictFileNames)